facebook/relay/website/graphql/Connections.md

 a Scalar, Enum, Object, Interface, Union, or a Non-Null wrapper around one of those types.
 Notably, this field *cannot* return a list.

-NOTE The naming echos that of the "Node" inferface and "node" root field as described in a later section of this spec.
+NOTE The naming echoes that of the "Node" interface and "node" root field as described in a later section of this spec.
 Relay can perform certain optimizations if this field returns an object that implements `Node`, however, this is not a strict requirement for use of Relay.